-Whether you’re interested in learning C++ as a hobby, or looking to supplement your understanding of material from a college-level course, you’re in the right place!
+Whether you’re interested in learning C++ as a hobby or for professional development, you’re in the right place!

 The tutorials in this introductory chapter are aimed at giving you some context around what C++ is, how it came about, how programs work, and what software you need to install to create your own programs.
 You’ll even write your own first program.
 Further chapters will explore different parts of the C++ language.
-In the first chapter (chapter 1), you’ll get a broad but shallow overview of many fundamental C++ concepts.
+In the first chapter (chapter 1), you’ll get a broad but shallow overview of many fundamental C++ concepts, so we can start writing some simple programs.
 Further chapters will explore those concepts in depth, or introduce new concepts.

 Before we get started, lets hit on a couple of important goals of these tutorials:

 - Cover programming topics as well as C++.
 Traditional textbooks do a pretty good job of teaching the basics of a given programming language, but they often do not cover relevant programming topics that are incidental to the language.
 For example, books will omit sections on programming style, common pitfalls, debugging, good/bad programming practices, and testing.
 Consequently, by the time you finish the book, you understand how to program in a language, but you have a ton of bad habits that will come back to bite you later!
 One of the goals of these tutorials is to make sure that all of these incidental topics are covered along the way, in the sections where it naturally makes sense to discuss them.
 When you finish, you will not only know how to program in C++, you will know how NOT to program in C++, which is arguably as important.